snetbl/potatoes/README.md

 # POTATOES
-Below you will find the steps to follow to obtain the results from the paper "Anomaly Detection With Partitioning Overfitting Autoencoder Ensembles" by Boris Lorbeer and Max Botler.
+Below you will find the steps to follow to obtain the results from the paper "Anomaly Detection With Partitioning Overfitting Autoencoder Ensembles".
 This has only been used on ubuntu 18.04.

 After cloning the repository, you need to make sure that you have the necessary libraries installed.
 We use anaconda3 with tensorflow 2.